 - Stimulate the animal – Shake gently and call its name Loudly.

-- 3. Call for help!
-Call your veterinary emergency hospital or clinic And arrange for transport.
+- Call for help!
+Call your Veterinary Emergency Hospital or clinic and arrange for transport.

-- 4. Make sure animal is on hard flat surface.
+- Make sure animal is on hard flat surface.
 Move only if Necessary.
-Support neck and spine when turning or moving The animal.
+Support neck and spine when turning or moving the animal.

 To OPEN The AIRWAY

-- 1. Place in the correct position.
-See Below.
+- Place in the correct position.
+See Above.

 LOOK.
 LISTEN and FEEL for BREATHING

-- 2. Give two full breaths – mouth to nose.
-(In animals less than
+- Give two full breaths – mouth to nose.

-- 3. If there is no pulse, or if there is a pulse present but it is less Than 30 start COMPRESSIONS.
+- If there is no pulse, or if there is a pulse present but it is less than 30, start COMPRESSIONS.
 Follow chart below.

 FOR ANIMALS NOT BREATHING BUT WITH A PULSE

-- 1. To open airway: See Description under A = AIRWAY in C.P.R.
+- To open airway: See Description under Procedure A = AIRWAY.

-- 4. Keep checking for femoral pulse— IF THE PULSE IS LOST, RESUME FULL C.P.R.
-PROCEDURE.
-Under C = CIRCULATION/COMPRESSIONS – 3.
+- Keep checking for femoral pulse— IF THE PULSE IS LOST, RESUME FULL C.P.R.— See PROCEDURE C–3 = CIRCULATION/COMPRESSIONS.